Kyrgyzstan evacuates thousands after Tajikistan clashes | DW | 30.04.2021

 Both sides blamed each other for escalating tensions.

-Military units from both countries began exchanging fire on Thursday, but later that day a ceasefire was declared by Kyrgyzstan's foreign ministry from 8:00 pm (1400 GMT).
+Military units from Tajikstan and Kyrgyzstan began exchanging fire on Thursday, in the area surrounding the Tajik enclave of Vorukh.
+Later that day a cease-fire was declared by Kyrgyzstan's Foreign Ministry from 8:00 pm (1400 GMT).
 Armed forces then returned to their respective military bases.

 In a statement published by its state information service,Tajikistan said both countries "came to a mutual agreement to end the armed conflict, to withdraw personnel and military equipment to places of permanent deployment."